clearcare/cc_dynamodb3/README.md

 ## Usage

-The following are all at the `cc_dynamodb` top level.
+The following are all at the `cc_dynamodb3` top level.
 With the exception of `get_reverse_table_name`, you should always use the unprefixed table name (exactly as from the configuration file).

     |------------------------------------------------------------------------------------------|
     | Function name            | Docstring                                                     |